MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 ### QnA Maker Knowledge Bases created

-The QnA Maker knowledge bases created using the `qnamaker:build` command are named using a combination of the value you proved as the `botName` parameter followed by the user name you are logged in as, the locale followed by `.qna`.
+To enable the scenario where multiple people are working with LUIS models and need to be able to work with them independently from each other while all being tied to the same source control, the `qnamaker:build` command creates the QnA Maker knowledge base using a combination of the value you proved as the `botName` parameter followed by the user name you are logged in as, then the locale followed by `.qna`.

 The QnA Maker KB name: